ThePrimeagen/fem-jsperf/lessons/03-i-promise-performance/A-gc.md

 * Major GC (Full Mark-Compact): A stop the world, full heap crawl of all the objects created
   * typically more rare
-  * typically takes an order of magnitude longer than Minor
+  * typically takes significantly longer than Minor
   * Sometimes has to compact a memory region due to fragmentation

 * Minor GC (Scavenger): GC collecting only from the "nursery" or young